grishlv/GlobalEntry/README.md

 ## Database

 I used the database provided by the website Passport Index.
-According to Passport Index, it is a free tool built with publicly available information and content contributed by fans and government agencies from around the world.
-You are free to use the dataset under the MIT license.
+According to Passport Index, it's a free tool built with publicly available information and content contributed by fans and government agencies from around the world.
+It's free to use the dataset under the MIT license.

 Source: https://www.passportindex.org